revolist/revogrid-docs/pro/policies/3rdparty.md

 - **StencilJS (Web Component Compiler):**
   RevoGrid Pro utilizes **StencilJS**, a compiler for building fast, reusable web components, which is licensed under the MIT License.

+- **Font Awesome Free (Icons):**
+  Some RevoGrid Pro examples and interface elements may use **Font Awesome Free** icons.
+Font Awesome Free icons are licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0), and the Font Awesome Free code is licensed under the MIT License.

 ### Future Inclusion of Libraries